palantirnet/drupal-rector/README-automated-testing.md

 Behat (the Php version of Cucumber) is used to run automated tests.

+This uses Linux / MacOS commands, so they need to be run from that environment.

 These tests assume that this repository is installed as a local composer package.
 This is necessary, because we need a full Drupal site to run the Rector tests.

 Example setup: